I’m not suggesting you’ll be going the way of the Dodo any time soon.

 Endless days in meetings and in front of the computer for the sake of building a successful company is so not my priority.

 Being in service, inspiring others and creating impact was part of my eulogy.
 This is where I excel and find the most joy in the work I do.
 I needed to take myself off the dollars for hours model and create offerings and experiences with high value for the people I serve, while giving me time-freedom to tend to my quality of life.
-So I developed a series of Mastermind programs for Heart Centred Entrepreneurs,and another specifically targeted towards Mompreneurs that bring together a community of like minded people and support them in accomplishing goals in their life and business.
+So I developed a series of Mastermind programs for Heart Centred Entrepreneurs and Mompreneurs that bring together a community of like-minded people and support them in accomplishing goals in their life and business.

 A few things pop out that the eulogy didn’t say.
 It didn’t say I became the wealthiest woman in Canada, it didn’t say I was famous, it didn’t say I built a large company with hundreds of employees.

 So now when I make my todo list for the day, I give equal priority to my lifestyle as I do my work.
 I can’t show up for my clients and my work and be fully present if I don’t care for myself and my family.
 That is a clear priority.

 Does it help bottom lines?
 In some ways yes, but in some ways no. It’s unlikely that I’ll ever stand on top of a 7 figure empire, but I’m totally ok with that.

 It’s a matter of prioritization: “Decide what you want, decide what you are willing to exchange for it.”
 H. L. Hunt

 Writing your eulogy is an exercise that helps shape your decisions consciously and unconsciously.
 You can get laser clear about how you’re spending your time and if it’s really aligned with what is most important to you.

 Writing your eulogy doesn’t need to be long-winded and wordy (like this blog!)
 Try writing one or two paragraphs on how you want to be remembered.
 It’s powerful.